Salzburg Sightseeing near Salzburg

 - Do you like to go on a shopping spree?
 Then have a look at these traditional Salzburg shops .

-- You've heard a lot about the Trapp family, but you want to know more about them?
-Here you will find out the true story of the legendary Salzburg family.
+- Have you heard a lot about the Trapp family, but want to know more about them?
+Here you can find out, for example the true story of the legendary Salzburg family.

 - Do you like Austrian coffee? then you should know this.